Give yourself some credit

 - How much have you borrowed, relative to your borrowing limits?

-It is harder for younger adults to generate an excellent credit score because they simply don’t have a long enough payment history.
+It is harder for younger adults to generate an excellent credit score simply because they don’t have a long enough payment history.

 4. Who calculates them?